Originally published: 2 November 2013

 The salary for English teachers in China vary a lot.
 It depends on your teaching experience, references, gender, nationality and location.
-If you don’t have neither TESOL nor TEFL certification and you are an inexperience teacher and your university degree is not related to education, you will obviously get paid less.
-Moreover, female teachers are paid more than male teachers because they are considered as more patient with kids and more reliable.
+If you don’t have neither TESOL nor TEFL certification, you are an inexperienced teacher, and your university degree is not related to education, you will obviously get paid less, but you can still get a job.
+Moreover, female teachers are typically paid more than male teachers because they are considered as more patient with kids and more reliable.
 Nationality, in most cases, does not play a major role- as long as you are a Caucasian and you speak good English – you shouldn’t have any problems finding a job as a teacher.
+If you’re not Caucasian, you may find it more difficult to find an English teaching job in China, but we know great many people who managed to do that, so don’t give up.
+To increase your chances you should take a TEFL course and prove to the schools that you’re qualified teacher.
 Obviously, the salaries in bigger cities are much higher than in small towns/countryside (the cost of living is also higher).

 Inexperience teachers can earn between RMB 6.000 and RMB 10.000 per month.
 RMB 6.000 is the absolute minimum for 16 x 45-minute classes so if you ever get offered less, you can start laughing (ironically).
 This amount of money can be offered in small towns and rural areas where you don’t need to spend much on food and transportation.
 If you are TESOL/TEFL certified teacher in a bigger city, your salary should be between RMB 8.000 –RMB 15.000 (again per 16 x 45-minute classes).
 The more hours you work, the more money you can get.
 For instance, an average salary of experienced foreign teacher working up to 35-40 hours (including office hours) would be RMB 14.000 or more.